chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ### Update Chocolatey Packages

 Many Windows users consume our packages via Chocolatey.

-Process docs incoming
+Make sure to update the various version strings and sha sums here: https://github.com/chef/chocolatey-packages

+Once this is updated you'll need to build / push the artifact to the Chocolatey site from a Windows host:
+  1. `choco pack .\chef-client\chef-client.nuspec`
+  2. `choco push .\chef-client.15.1.9.nupkg --key API_KEY_HERE`

+Note: In order to push the artifact you'll need to be added as a maintainer on Chocolatey.org.